gencay/vscode-chatgpt/README.md

 # Troubleshooting

 - It's possible that openai systems may experience issues responding to your queries due to high-traffic from time to time.
+- If you get `ChatGPT is at capacity right now` during autologin, try to refresh that page a couple of times until you see the login page.
+Refreshing may help in some cases, when there is a queue.
+This is unfortunately out of this extension's control.
 - If you get `ChatGPTAPI error 429`, it means that you are making Too Many Requests.
 Please wait and try again in a few moments.
 If it persists, restart your vs-code.
 - If you see `ChatGPTAPI error terminated`, your requests are being throttled.
 Please try again later.
 - If you encounter persistent issues with your queries